 There are a variety of treatment options available to treat PTSD and other mental and emotional disorders.
 The kinds of approaches, therapies, and interventions offered depend on the facility.
 Below are a few methods that demonstrate how trauma-focused addiction treatment would look when put into practice.

-Cognitive behavioral therapy (CBT) is an effective approach to addressing trauma and substance abuse.
+Cognitive behavioral therapy (CBT) is an effective approach to addressing trauma and substance use.
 This addiction therapy aims to help people change unhealthy thoughts and beliefs they have that are aligned with dysfunction behaviors.
-Therapists teach CBT clients problem-solving skills that help them recognize problematic thinking that usually leads to substance abuse and make better choices that keep them from using again.
+Therapists teach CBT clients problem-solving skills that help them recognize problematic thinking that usually leads to substance use and make better choices that keep them from using again.

 The Addiction and Trauma Recovery Integrated Model (ATRIUM), one kind of trauma-specific treatment, combines CBT and treatment approaches that promote a focus on the whole person and their mental, physical, and spiritual health.
 As SAMHSA explains, “This 12-week model for individuals and groups blends psychoeducational, process, and expressive activities, as well as information on the body’s responses to addiction, traumatic stress, and the impact of trauma and addiction on the mind and spirit.